 Although doomed to remain as an unfinished piece of work, Highschool of the dead is still one of the best representations of the zombie genre in a medium seemingly devoid of the trope.
 Along with well-designed characters and a kinetic mix of story and action, this short series is one to watch if you can deal with its heavy fan service.

-More in Anime
+More Anime Reviews

 Fancy a retro anime review about a kawaii magical girl with an absence of clothes but an excess of psychic killing powers!?
 Of course y’do!
 Can you guess what show…

 If someone from ten years ago told me that I would one day be able to find Junji Ito merchandise at even some of the biggest chain stores, I might…

 Atlus’s Persona series is a critically acclaimed video game franchise which depicts a group of high-school students battling creatures known as Shadows by using “Personas.”
 Personas in this context are…